 Seizure for Forfeiture of Real Estate

-Forfeitures of real estate are different from the forfeiture described under Florida Statute 932.701, which is limited to the forfeiture of property which has been or is being used to facilitate the commission of a felony.
+Forfeitures of real estate differ from those described under Florida Statute 932.701, which is limited to the forfeiture of property that has been or is being used to facilitate the commission of a felony.

 Attorney for the Seizure for Forfeiture of Real Estate in Florida

 Contact a civil asset forfeiture attorney in Tampa, FL, to discuss your case.
 Our main office is in downtown Tampa, FL.
-Our second office is located in New Port Richey in Pasco County, FL.
+We have additional offices in Clearwater and New Port Richey, FL.

 The prohibition on “excessive fines” applied to state governments.
 Excessive forfeitures can damage officers’ relationships with residents while running counter to the community-oriented policing models adopted in a number of cities across the state of Florida.